Johnny Walker (fighter): Ultimate Fighting Championship

 Walker faced Ion Cuțelaba on September 10, 2022, at UFC 279.
 He won the fight via a rear-naked choke submission in the first round.
 This win earned Walker his fourth Performance of the Night bonus award.

 Walker faced Paul Craig on January 21, 2023, at UFC 283.
 He won the fight via technical knockout in the first round.

 Walker faced Anthony Smith on May 13, 2023, at UFC on ABC 4.
 He won the bout via unanimous decision.

 Walker faced Magomed Ankalaev at UFC 294 on October 21, 2023.
 The fight ended in a no-contest after an illegal knee by Ankalaev, as the cage-side doctor controversially deemed Walker was unable to continue the fight.
 Due to the controversial ending, the bout with Ankalaev was rebooked for the main event at UFC Fight Night 234 on January 13, 2024.
 Walker lost the fight via knockout in the second round.

 Walker faced Volkan Oezdemir on June 22, 2024, at UFC on ABC 6.
 He lost the fight by knockout in the first round.

 Walker was scheduled to face Bogdan Guskov on January 18, 2025 at UFC 311.
 However, Walker withdrew from the fight due to an injury and was replaced by promotional newcomer Billy Elekana.

 Walker was scheduled to face Azamat Murzakanov on May 17, 2025 at UFC Fight Night 256.
 However, for unknown reasons, the bout was moved to June 7, 2025 at UFC 316.
 In turn, Walker pulled out in early May due to injury and was replaced by Brendson Ribeiro.

 Walker faced Zhang Mingyang on August 23, 2025 in the main event at UFC Fight Night 257.
 He won the fight by technical knockout via leg kicks and punches in the second round.
 This fight earned him another Performance of the Night award.

+Walker faced Dominick Reyes on April 11, 2026 at UFC 327.
+He lost the fight by split decision.

+5 out of 16 media outlets scored the contest for Walker.

+Move to Heavyweight

+Walker was scheduled to make his debut in the heavyweight division against Ante Delija at UFC Fight Night 283.
+However, Delija pulled out due to injury and after a replacement was unsuccessfully sought, the bout was cancelled.

+Walker is scheduled to face Mick Parkin on October 3, 2026 at UFC 332.